sourcelight/junit-integration-tests/README.md

 # junit-integration-tests

-## Junit tests on any layers : Repository, Service,Controller
+## Junit tests on any layers : Repository, Service, Controller

 ## Specialises: Tests using Test Containers and Cloud Contract